PandaTechAM/Public-API-Documentations/EasyEvents/EasyEvents.md

 6. Linux
 7. Other

 - `Client-Type`: This header is crucial for identifying the type of client that is making the request.
 Valid values range from 1 to 7 as shown above, each representing a different platform.
 In browser contexts (`Client-Type` 1), authentication tokens are managed via `Secure` and `HttpOnly` cookies, negating the need for explicit `Authorization`, `Refresh-Token`, and `Device` headers.

 - `Authorization` and `Refresh-Token`: These headers are pivotal for managing session lifecycles.
 The `Authorization` header carries the access token for authenticating API requests, while the `Refresh-Token` header is used when requesting new access tokens upon expiry.

 - `Device`, `Device-name`, `Latitude`, `Longitude`, and `Accuracy`: These headers provide additional context about the client device, enhancing the API's ability to deliver personalized and location-aware responses.
 While optional, providing these details can improve user experience and service quality.

 - `Accept-Language:` This header allows the client to specify a preferred language, enabling localized responses from the API.
 The API currently supports Armenian (`hy-AM`), Russian (`ru-RU`), and English (`en-US`), with Armenian as the default language if this header is not provided.

 Please ensure these headers are correctly implemented in your API requests to ensure seamless authentication and a tailored user experience with us.

 ### 1.5.2.
 Authentication Process

 The authentication process is essential for securing access to the API and is designed to ensure that both your server and your system's users can interact securely with the API.

 #### 1.5.2.1.
-Server Authentication

-1. **Initial Login** To authenticate your server, send a `POST` request to `/api/v1/integration/authentication/server/login` with your server's credentials.
-It's imperative to store these credentials securely.
-The response will include both an access token and a refresh token.
-   - **Access Token:** Grants temporary access to the API.
-Typically valid for 10 minutes, but this duration is configurable and specified in the login response.
-   - **Refresh Token:** Used to obtain new access tokens once the current access token expires.
-Has a much longer validity period than the access token.
-2. **Token Refresh** When the access token expires, use the refresh token to request new tokens.
-Send a `GET` request to `/api/v1/integration/authentication/refresh-token` with the refresh token in the `Refresh-Token` header.
-The response will include new access and refresh tokens.

-#### 1.5.2.2.
 User Authentication

 To authenticate your system's users, follow these steps:

-1. **Server Prerequisite** Ensure that your server is authenticated and has obtained an access token.
+1. **Server Prerequisite** Ensure that your authorization header is correctly set up with the necessary API key and secret key provided by EasyEvents.
+   In this case, the `Authorization` header should contain the HMAC signature of the request body, calculated using the externalId, phoneNumber and email.
+   Authorization: "HMAC <API_KEY>:<BASE64_SIGNATURE">
 2. **User Login** Send a `POST` request to `/api/v1/integration/authentication/sync-and-login` with the user's full information. with the necessary user information.
 This step keeps the user's details up-to-date in the EasyEvents system.
 The response includes user-specific access and refresh tokens.